scm-ns/dev_notes/git_modules.md

 use this website for more information : https://chrisjean.com/git-submodules-adding-using-removing-and-updating/

-git submodules add git_repo lib/repo_name
+git submodule add git_repo lib/repo_name

 now a .gitmodules file will be created pointing to the repo that your added.
 Along with it, as folder will be created lib/repo_name but it might be empty. ( based on the git versions, it could have the entire porject "

 If empty use :
-	git submodules init
+	git submodule init
+	git submodule update

+When you clone a project, the submodules are not automatically added to the project.
+To add them either follow the steps above or do this :
-	git submodules update
+    git submodule update --init --recursive

 Updating submodules :
 	Navigate to the sub module that you added and make the necessary changes.

+    Say you want the latest version of the sub module or a specific version of the lib, use git pull origin master or something similar to get the new version

-	Now navigate back to the curr repo, there when you run git status lib/repo_name will show up with (new commits) now you add lib/repo_name and create a commit, the pointer then keeps track of the repo version will be updated and now your curr repo will use the latest version of the lib repo .
+	Now navigate back to the curr repo, there when you run git status lib/repo_name will show up with (new commits) now you add lib/repo_name and create a commit,
+    The pointer then keeps track of the verion ( of the submodule lib) will be updated and now your curr repo will use the new version of the submodule repo.

 Internal storage.
     The commit that the library points to is stored in .git